MohamedKhalilAssa/PFE-locationVenteVoiture/README.md

 ---

+## How To start the project

+  - To Start the project make sure to install the dependencies for both front-end and backend using the *install.sh* script.
+  - Remember to set up the .env file in the back end
+  - Make sure to also set up the ip for the routing files
+  - and finally start the servers using the scripts depending on your platform

+---

 ## Key Features
 - **Search and Filtering**
   Effortlessly explore listings for new, used, or rental cars with advanced filters and sorting options.